dmfow/CheatSheets/Ubuntu Networking.md

 # OR
 ip link

-# Check the public IP
+# Check the public IP behind a NAT/PAT
 curl http://info.cern.ch/
 # OR (info.cern.ch)
 curl 188.184.21.108
-# OR
+# OR (they will keep your data)
 dig +short myip.opendns.com @resolver1.opendns.com
-# OR
-dig -6 TXT +short o-o.myaddr.l.google.com @ns1.google.com

 # Link to cheetsheet for ip addr (old redhat, but should be approx the same):
 # https://access.redhat.com/articles/ip-command-cheat-sheet